-Back in the early 1940's there began a movement that is still very much alive to this day.
+Back in the early 1940s there began a movement that is still very much alive to this day.
 The quest for speed was an appetite that couldn't be quenched.
 No matter how fast you went you always looked for more ways to have "just a little more".
-The most popular platform to start with in that era were the Ford Model A's and Model T's.
+The most popular platform to start within that era was the Ford Model A's and Model T's.
 It was easy to understand why these cars were so popular.
 They were readily available and you could pick them up fora little of nothing.

 Well it's been a while since I've updated the progress so I'll bring you up to speed with where I'm at in the build.
 Since the last entry, I have started the long process of putting the car back together.
 I have installed the Roll Bar along with some of the interior panels so it is starting to feel like a car again instead of an empty shell.
-By the way this is our Cloth upholstry we offer for the 87-93 Sport seats
+By the way, this is our Cloth upholstery we offer for the 87-93 Sports seats

 After we got that installed I took the car over to a buddy's shop to have the Rear Anti-Roll Bar welded in.
 It's designed to keep the car level when launching instead of one side "squatting" more than the other.
 UPR makes a really nice product and installation wasn't difficult.

 While I was there I also had him relocate my Steering Rack.
 It wouldn't bolt up because it was hitting the oil pan.
 We welded in a piece of 1" square tubing to drop it down which was enough to do the trick.
 I still have to get a set of Offset Rack Bushings to get it exactly where I want it.

 Here you can see the Crossmember I used to bolt up the transmission.
 It is specifically designed for the Tremec transmissions to bolt in the factory location on the Mustangs.